 Types of targeted therapy

-These medicines are manufactured (synthetic) versions of immune system proteins called antibodies, which are part of the body’s natural defence against infections.
-The synthetic antibodies lock onto a protein on the surface of cells or surrounding tissues to interfere with the growth or survival of cancer cells in some way.
-Monoclonal antibodies can be classified as either a targeted therapy or immunotherapy, depending on the type of monoclonal antibody.
-Examples of targeted therapy monoclonal antibodies include:
+The body’s immune system makes proteins called antibodies to help fight infections.
+Monoclonal antibodies are manufactured (synthetic) versions of these natural antibodies.
+They lock onto a protein on the surface of cells or surrounding tissues to affect how cancer cells grow and survive.
+Monoclonal antibodies can be classified as targeted therapy or immunotherapy, depending on the type of monoclonal antibody.
+Types of targeted therapy monoclonal antibodies include:

 Small molecule inhibitors

 These drugs can get inside cancer cells and block certain proteins that tell cancer cells to grow.
 Types of small molecule inhibitors include: